sigven/geneOncoX/README.md

 __Which human genes are implicated in tumor development__?

 **geneOncoX** is an R package that address this question through the integration of a number of resources with respect to the functional roles of cancer genes, and also their representation in commercially available targeted sequencing assays (gene panels).
-Resources included among the integrated annotations include the following:
+The integrated annotations include the following resources:

 -   [IntOGen](https://www.intogen.org/download) - compendium of mutational cancer driver genes
 -   [Network of Cancer Genes](http://ncg.kcl.ac.uk/) - collection of curated cancer genes